-8 As per VeraSol's definition: https://storage.googleapis.com/verasol-assets/LGFamiliesofProductsPolicy_v3-no-performance-reporting-1811203.pdf
+As per VeraSol's definition: https://storage.googleapis.com/verasol-assets/LGFamiliesofProductsPolicy-v3-no-performance-reporting-1811203.pdf

-9 Buyer's guides for 1) fridges: 2017 and 2019 rounds, 2) SWP pumps: 2019 round, and 3) EPC: upcoming award (expected to be published before the end of 2020).
+Buyer's guides for 1) fridges: 2017 and 2019 rounds, 2) SWP pumps: 2019 round, and 3) EPC: upcoming award (expected to be published before the end of 2020).

-- Provision of two randomly-selected product samples: 1) to an independent third-party test laboratory for testing using the relevant Global LEAP test methods;10 and 2) to a laboratory which has an active partnership with VeraSol.11 Costs arising to determine that these requirements are fulfilled should be covered by Applicants/Lead Applicants and will not be refundable. - Provision of the test result in a standard test report template enabling REEEP to liaise with VeraSol to compare the quality and performance of the offered product against the similar size/form factor category in the Global LEAP award database.
-The costs of VeraSol's assessment will be covered through BGFA1.
+Provision of the test result in a standard test report template enabling REEEP to liaise with VeraSol to compare the quality and performance of the offered product against the similar size/form factor category in the Global LEAP award database.
+The costs of VeraSol's assessment will be covered through BGFA.
 After evaluation, all product data reviewed by VeraSol will be shared publicly on its dedicated database.